pinnaculum/galacteek/galacteek/docs/manual/en/clipboard.rst

   referenced in the clipboard
 - **Ctrl+g** will open the DAG viewer for the IPFS resource currently referenced in the clipboard
+- **Ctrl+i** will open the IPLD Explorer for the IPFS resource currently referenced in the clipboard